politicalphysicist/politicalphysicist.github.io/content/Politics/energyMarket3.md

 sources are part of a broader mix then other power plants can easily adjust their output to take the load.
 However, what happens if half of your power comes from intermittent sources?
 What if it's 100%?
 What's left to take the load?
-In countries without massive hydroelectric resources it's not clear that 100% renewable energy is even possible.
+In countries without massive hydroelectric or geothermal resources it's not clear that 100% renewable energy is even possible.

 One of the answers put forward to address this is the "European super-grid", connecting renewable resources in different countries so,